pytest-dev/pytest-play/README.rst

 ``pytest-play`` is your friend when the best practice Page Object approach (like pypom_form_), considered best practice, like pypom_form_,

+``pytest-play`` supports automatic waiting that should help to keep your tests more reliable with implicit waits before moving on.
+By default it waits for node availability and visibility but it supports also some wait commands and wait until a given Javascript expression is ok.
+So it is at the same time user friendly and flexible.

 A more robust Page Object approach like pypom_form_ is considered best practice but not always is possibile for many reasons: